 Whether the business environment is firing on all cylinders or there is economic turmoil, a successful business responds to any type of change.
 Financial forecasting is critical when times change.
-This article offers examples of both Sensitivity Analysis and Scenario Analysis, explanations of each type, when it should be used, and the advantages of each.
+This article offers examples of Sensitivity and Scenario Analysis, explanations of each type, when it should be used, and the advantages of each.
 It is critical to have a linked 3-Statement Financial Model (Income Statement, Balance Sheet, and Cash Flow) in Excel before beginning either type of analysis.
 A linked model will dynamically show how your assumptions affect your financial statements.

 What is Scenario Analysis?

 Scenario Analysis is the method of predicting the future value of an investment based on changes that may occur to existing variables.
 It requires one to explore the impact of different market conditions on the project or investment as a whole.
 This type of analysis is often used to estimate changes in cash flow or business value.
+(If you’re looking for more detail, you can also read our post that offers a more comprehensive example of scenario analysis.)

 Characteristics of Scenario Analysis